CadoFox/itp/12Final/README.md

 # Header

-## Goal: Transparent statiic floating header with logo
+## Goal: Transparent static floating header with logo

 This was actually an element I wanted to carry over from my last attempt to use an "all in one editor" to make my website.
 I like the idea of simplicity and letting the content do the work, much like the inspirations I drew from, so I like the idea of the buttons and icon just floating over top everything out of the way